City Building & Fire Department

 site as the current city building in Ft.
 Thomas, and was razed in 1967.
 The front of the

-building (street side) is on the left side of this picture.
+building (street side) is on the left side of these pictures.

 The Garbage Collectors of Fort Thomas, before and after